Email: Nate L. Adams, III ›

 NATE L. ADAMS, III, was admitted to the Virginia State Bar in 1981.
 Since that time, he has tried or argued cases at every level of the Virginia Courts and, with the sole exception of the U.S. Supreme Court, the Federal Courts.
 He concentrates his practice in business law, incorporation law, workers’ compensation, employment law for both employers and employees, domestic relations, and personal injury.

-Mr. Adams is active in the Winchester community, currently serving on the Handley Board of Trustees as its Vice-President and as its designated representative to the Board of Directors for the Winchester Education Foundation.
+Mr. Adams is active in the Winchester community, currently serving on the Handley Board of Trustees as its Vice-President and on the Board for the Foundation for the State Arboretum (Blandy Experimental Farm, Boyce, Va) .
 He has also served on the Winchester Planning Commission as its Chairman, and as President of the Board of Directors for Blue Ridge Hospice.
-He has also previously served on the Winchester-Frederick Economic Development Commission and its Executive Committee, the Winchester Board of Zoning Appeals as its Chairman, the President’s Roundtable for Shenandoah University, and is a co-founder and former director of the Shenandoah Valley Discovery Museum.
+Mr. Adams previously served on the Board of Directors for the Winchester Education Foundation, the Winchester-Frederick Economic Development Commission and its Executive Committee, the Winchester Board of Zoning Appeals as its Chairman, the President’s Roundtable for Shenandoah University, and is a co-founder and former director of the Shenandoah Valley Discovery Museum.

 In addition, Mr. Adams has participated in the Frederick County Schools’ Gifted Independent Studies Program for over fifteen years, mentoring junior and senior high school students.
 He has also mentored students from Shenandoah University who have an interest in the legal field.